awaisiosdev/cwp-client/ReadMe.md

 I ran the client on LG6 android phone for profiling the app.
 Phone was running Android 8.0 (API Level 26).
 The app was run 3 times for 3 minutes in profiling sessions.
 Below are the results from profiling.

 1. First item is to measure reception time from socket to play sound.
 During profiling,LineUp/LineDown messages transmission time were also recorded.
+Minimun, maximum and average for total messages is shown in below table.

 	* __First Run__